 (h) Where required by the DNO and in accordance with the DRZP the test shall be arranged such that a relevant part of the DNO’s Distribution System energised by the Anchor Power Generating Module shall be Synchronised to the rest of the DNO’s Distribution System.

-(j) The relevant Anchor Power Generating Module shall be Synchronised but not Loaded, unless the appropriate instruction has been specifically given to the Anchor Generator by the DNO, following instruction from NGESO to the DNO under BC2 of the Grid Code.
+(j) The relevant Anchor Power Generating Module shall be Synchronised but not Loaded, unless the appropriate instruction has been specifically given to the Anchor Generator by the DNO, following instruction from the ISOP to the DNO under BC2 of the Grid Code.

 (k) When planning and/or executing a dead line charge test, consideration shall be given to the effect the test will have on Customers supplied from the part of the Total System that needs to be de-energised for the test.
 Consideration should include whether supplies to Customers would need to be interrupted to undertake the test.
 Where possible, tests should be conducted to avoid interruption to Customers’ supplies.
-Where this is not possible, alternative tests or computer simulation exercises can be agreed between the DNO, NGESO, the relevant Transmission Licensee (as applicable) and the Anchor Generator.
+Where this is not possible, alternative tests or computer simulation exercises can be agreed between the DNO, the ISOP, the relevant Transmission Licensee (as applicable) and the Anchor Generator.
 Where it is identified that routine testing which is critical to restoration of the Total System cannot be undertaken, because of the effect on Customers’ supplies, consideration should be given to network reconfiguration where such a change is technically and economically viable.

 (m) If required by the DRZP and requested by the DNO, the Anchor Generator will, following completion of (k) above, undertake a remote Synchronisation test whereby the Anchor Power Generating Module is Synchronised via a DNO circuit breaker to the Total System.

-(n) NGESO and the DNO shall agree with the Anchor Generator when the test has been completed in accordance with the test requirements of the DRZP.
+(n) The ISOP and the DNO shall agree with the Anchor Generator when the test has been completed in accordance with the test requirements of the DRZP.

 DOC5.7.3.3 Anchor Power Station Test